Service families

 Children or young people from Service families can face unique challenges that may require additional support, including:

-- Frequent Relocations: Service families often move around, both within the UK and overseas.
+- Frequent relocations: Service families often move around, both within the UK and overseas.
 This can lead to frequent school changes, which can disrupt education.

-- Parental Deployment: Parents in the armed forces can be deployed overseas for long periods of time.
+- Parental deployment: Parents in the armed forces can be deployed overseas for long periods of time.
 This can cause upset, worry and stress for children and young people which can impact their wellbeing.
 A 2011 Ofsted study 'Children in Service Families' found extensive evidence of the disruption to the social and emotional wellbeing of Service children and young people.

-- Sense of Identity and Belonging: Multiple moves and the unique lifestyle of Service families can cause children and young people to struggle with their sense of identity and belonging.
+- Sense of identity and belonging: Multiple moves and the unique lifestyle of Service families can cause children and young people to struggle with their sense of identity and belonging.

-- Lack of Peer Understanding: Children who are the only Service child (or one of a small few) in school may struggle the most as they don't have peers who share similar experiences.
+- Lack of peer understanding: Children who are the only Service child (or one of a small few) in school may struggle the most as they don't have peers who share similar experiences.

 In recognition of these challenges, the Department for Education introduced the Service Pupil Premium (SPP) in April 2011.
-This guidance provides more information about SPP.

 By understanding and addressing these challenges, schools can provide a supportive environment for children and young people from Service families.